epistemex/undo-redo/README.md

 - Set optional limit (with FIFO)
 - Get undo/redo status, count and pointer
 - Get or set stack content for storage.
-- [HTML documentation](https://epistemex.github.io/undo-redo/docs/) included in addition to source documentation
+- HTML documentation included in addition to source documentation

-See the `demos` directory for example usage (or [this online demo](https://epistemex.github.io/undo-redo/)).
+See the `demos` directory for example usage.

 Install